 A must-have for any serious mezcal collector.
-Erstwhile Mezcal is the first mezcal importer to launch an artisanal Henequén in the US market.
+This is the first mezcal made from the Henequén agave that is available in the US market.
 This distillation, made from cultivated Henequén agave, is a small-batch limited edition of 397 liters (roughly 500 bottles) from the personal collection of master mezcal producer Juan Hernández Méndez in Santiago Matatlán, Oaxaca.

 Out of stock